The Churchie Emerging Art Prize 2021

 Curated By

-Akil Ahamat’s work—spanning video, sound, performance, and installation—considers the physical and social isolation of online experience and its effects in configuring contemporary subjectivity.
-Across his practice, he uses the vocal techniques used in ASMR roleplay videos online.
-These videos have a deeply calming sensuousness that creates an intimacy between audience and performer across the physical dislocation of the internet.
-Despite the often-banal subject matter of these videos, the ‘tingly’, relaxing affects of the aural components creates an attentive relation between audience and performer.
-Within the public context of the gallery, this displaced virtual intimacy becomes a gently disarming platform for the artist to discuss the formation of his own subjectivity refracted through film, literature, and fashion.
+Akil Ahamat’s work considers the physical and social isolation of online experience and its effects in configuring contemporary subjectivity.
+Ahamat uses the vocal techniques used in ASMR online roleplay videos.
+These videos have a calming sensuousness that creates an intimacy between audience and performer across the physical dislocation of the internet.
+Despite their often-banal subject matter, the ‘tingly’ relaxing sound components create an attentive relation between audience and performer.
+This displaced virtual intimacy becomes a platform for the artist to discuss the formation of his own subjectivity, refracted through film, literature, and fashion.
+Ahamat produced online works for Bleed: Biennial Live Event in the Everyday Digital, Arts House and Campbelltown Arts Centre (2020), and for Collective Trace, PACT, Erskineville (2020).
+He has also exhibited at Monash University Museum of Art, Parramatta Artists’ Studios, Verge Gallery, and UTS.
+He won the 2018 John Fries Award.

 Tiyan Baker

-Tiyan Baker is an early career Malaysian Bidayuh–settler Australian artist who makes video and installation art.
-Baker’s practice engages with sites of contemporary cultural crises.
-Her work often uses field research, documentary techniques and found artefacts to question established discourses and reveal bias, frailty, and failure.
-Recently Baker’s practice also explores her Bidayuh heritage, piecing together Bidayuˇh language, story, and knowledge to create new, hybridised cosmologies that help her navigate contemporary conditions.
-Originally from the Larrakia lands known as Darwin, Baker currently lives and works on the Gadigal and Wangal lands known as Sydney.
+Tiyan Baker is an early-career Malaysian Bidayuh–settler Australian artist who makes video and installation art.
+She engages with sites of contemporary cultural crises.
+Her work uses field research, documentary techniques, and found artefacts to question established discourses and reveal bias, frailty, and failure.
+Recently, she has explored her Bidayuh heritage, piecing together Bidayuˇh language, story, and knowledge to create new, hybridised cosmologies.
+Originally from the Larrakia lands known as Darwin, she currently lives and works on the Gadigal and Wangal lands known as Sydney.

-Tiyan Baker is an early career Malaysian Bidayuh–settler Australian artist who makes video and installation art.
-Baker’s practice engages with sites of contemporary cultural crises.
-Her work often uses field research, documentary techniques and found artefacts to question established discourses and reveal bias, frailty, and failure.
-Recently Baker’s practice also explores her Bidayuh heritage, piecing together Bidayuˇh language, story, and knowledge to create new, hybridised cosmologies that help her navigate contemporary conditions.
-Originally from the Larrakia lands known as Darwin, Baker currently lives and works on the Gadigal and Wangal lands known as Sydney.
+Tiyan Baker is an early-career Malaysian Bidayuh–settler Australian artist who makes video and installation art.
+She engages with sites of contemporary cultural crises.
+Her work uses field research, documentary techniques, and found artefacts to question established discourses and reveal bias, frailty, and failure.
+Recently, she has explored her Bidayuh heritage, piecing together Bidayuˇh language, story, and knowledge to create new, hybridised cosmologies.
+Originally from the Larrakia lands known as Darwin, she currently lives and works on the Gadigal and Wangal lands known as Sydney.

 Tiyan Baker